You have to learn the rules of the game. And then you have to play better than anyone else.

-You see, playing a game, any game, is an experience.
-Of course you want to win, but above all else you want to have the “experience” of playing the game.
+You see, playing a game, any game is an experience.
+Of course, you want to win, but above all else, you want to have the “experience” of playing the game.
 And the more you play the game the more experience you gain, and the more experience you gain the more you know what to do and/or what not to do the next time you play this game.

-Let’s for instance use a computer game as an example.
+Let’s, for instance, use a computer game as an example.
 When playing a brand new computer game everything is a mystery.
 You don’t quite know what will happen, and you certainly don’t know what to expect.
 However, you’re excited because this is something new; something that will challenge you in a brand new way.
 And so you play the game — rather poorly at first.
 You play poorly because you haven’t yet had the experience, the practice and the knowledge required to play the game successfully.
 And so you make poor decisions, you make mistakes and you fail time and again.
 But this is all okay.
 In fact, it’s expected.
-You can’t just suddenly be good at something without the necessary experience, practice and knowledge.
+You can’t just suddenly be good at something without the necessary experience, practice, and knowledge.
 And so you keep playing and perfecting your skills.

-Every time you make a mistake within the game you learn from that mistake.
+Every time you make a mistake in the game you learn from that mistake.
 Yes, you may very well need to start the game all over again, but each time you play it you are better and more experienced than you were before.
 Each time you play the game over again things are easier and you do things much faster.
-The early stages of the game might have initially been a little challenging, however now everything is a breeze.
-You are no doubt enjoying the ease of the early levels of this game, however you revel in the challenges that you haven’t yet overcome.
+The early stages of the game might have initially been a little challenging, however, now everything is a breeze.
+You are no doubt enjoying the ease of the early levels of this game, however, you revel in the challenges that you haven’t yet overcome.
 And it’s the new challenges that you struggle most with that make this game fun and enjoyable.
 These challenges are the reason why you play this game.

 Imagine for a moment playing a computer game that posed no challenge at all.
 You would begin playing at level 1 and move through 50 levels without making a single mistake.
 At the conclusion of this game, how would you feel?
-Would you feel fulfilled or satisfied about what was accomplished?
+Would you feel fulfilled or satisfied with what was accomplished?
 Maybe, just a little, or maybe not at all.
 However, on the flip-side imagine playing a very difficult and challenging game where you made hundreds of mistakes and failed time and time again.
 In fact, it took you an entire month to finish playing this game.
 How do you think you would feel at the end of the month having successfully overcome all those difficulties?
 Probably much better than at the conclusion of the easy game, right?

 The computer game you just played is really not that different to the life you live.
-I guess the main difference is that when playing a computer game you are playing as a character in an imaginary world.
+I guess the main difference is that when playing a computer game you are playing a character in an imaginary world.
 You are the character in the game, but you are also another character outside the game living in the real world.
 Therefore you can kind of disassociate yourself from the hardships of the game by returning to the real world where you don’t necessarily face those same challenges.